trevismd/statannotations/README.md

 ## Important note

 **!
-Seaborn ≥ v0.12 is not officially supported, we know there are at least some bugs.
+Seaborn ≥ v0.12 and pandas 2 are not officially supported, we know there are at least some bugs.
 Issues can still be reported (and upvoted) in order to plan further development to support these versions.
 Also see [discussion](https://github.com/trevismd/statannotations/discussions/81)**.

 ## Usage